bshongwe/Nestec_farm-app/README.md

 # Additional Notes
 -   App will continue being developed to add more features
+-   Project Reviewer(s) recommendations:
+    -   User auth should also cover all the other contents beyond the home page and be render inaccessible until auth is completed
+    -   Recommendations by:
+        - Seth Ketsi (Cohort 16)
+        - Robert Adede (Cohort 17)
 -   Challenges:
     -   production for deployment (`run build` requires attention)